Two Conflux Technology Heat Exchangers on a white background

 Stability and repeatability

-We often get asked is AM a stable and repeatable manufacturing method?
-Yes, with the right approach.
-At Conflux, we have an expert manufacturing team .
+We often get asked "Is AM a stable and repeatable manufacturing method?"
+And the answer is: Yes, with the right approach.
+At Conflux, we have an expert additive manufacturing team.
 Our manufacturing philosophy considers AM in a holistic manner.
 We leave no stone unturned and have our own proof that it is often the small things that make a huge difference to the outcome.
 We have developed and implemented carefully considered and robust process controls.
 This, when coupled with a geometry specific approach to manufacturing, ensures that we always provide our customers with the best chances of success.

 Our unique use of CT Scanning - an essential validation tool